Membership

 Member’s Critique and advice email facility

-We run a weekly email Critique Group.
+We run an email Critique Group.
 It consists of a group of members who, on a rota basis, submit an image to the group.
 Other members of the group can then comment on the image saying how they might have worked on it or not, whether it might be a competition entry and how the image might have been improved at the taking stage or post production.
 No image is damned outright but constructive comments are given.

 Affiliation with other societies